Gabriel González Videla: Presidency

 Economic links with the United States, which had grown after the economic crisis of the 1930s, were strengthened after World War II; U.S. investments in Chile increased from $414,000,000 in 1945 to $540,000,000 in 1950, largely in copper production.
 By 1952 the United States had loaned $342,000,000 to the Chilean government.
 The exchange of technicians and professors helped tighten technical and cultural links between the two countries.

 The presidency of González Videla saw the strong political recovery of the right.
 Between 1940 and 1952, Chile's population rose from 5,000,000 to 6,350,000, with the strongest increase in urban areas, which accounted for 52 percent of the total population in 1940 and 60 percent in 1952.
 Production rose by a rate very close to the rise in population.
 Social inequities were not reduced significantly, however, although some reforms were carried out, with social security extended to more Chileans, and women granted the right to vote in 1949.

 In the parliamentary elections of 1949, the pro-government parties triumphed.
 However, the unity between right-wing parties and radicals and socialists did not last long.
 Radicals were unhappy with the economic policies of the right-wing Finance Minister, Jorge Alessandri, no matter how successful they were in controlling inflation.
 When a protest by government employees broke out in 1950, the radicals immediately declared their support for the protesters' demands.
 The right-wingers responded by resigning from González's cabinet.

 By losing both liberal and conservative support, González lost the pro-government majority in Congress.
 He was unable to achieve much thereafter, but he managed to make significant improvements on women's rights.
 González's cabinet had the first woman minister in Latin America (Adriana Olguín), and he appointed the first woman ambassador and created the Oficina de la Mujer.

-During his presidency, he became the first chief of state of any nation to visit Antarctica.
+In foreign policy, González reinforced Chile's territorial claim to part of Antarctica by becoming the first head of state to visit the continent in February 1948 and by establishing a military base there that same year.
 The Chilean Gonzalez Videla Antarctic Base is named after him.